TheKevJames/mosura/README.rst

 * ``customfield_12161``: a.k.a. ``Start Date``; if anyone is aware of a builtin version of this, I'd love to switch over

-  * if a ticket's start date is within the current quarter and it also has a time estimate, it will get drawn onto the Gannt chart

 * ``Original estimate``: the time estimate for the ticket

-  * if a ticket has this set along with a start date, it will get drawn onto the Gannt chart
+  * if a ticket has a start time and a time estimate, and that timespan is close to the current date (between a couple weeks in the past and a couple months in the future), it will get drawn onto the timeline

 * ``components``: arbitrary list of components